Tales of Monkey Island Chapter 3: Lair of the Leviathan review

 Previously, on Monkey Island: Voodoo pox!
 Human LeChuck!
 Magical sea-sponges!
-At this point in the series, it’s almost like reviewing a TV show rather than a game.
-The basic structure, the characters, the overall plot – you’re not going to jump into Guybrush’s world at this point.
+At this point in the series, it%26rsquo;s almost like reviewing a TV show rather than a game.
+The basic structure, the characters, the overall plot %26ndash; you%26rsquo;re not going to jump into Guybrush%26rsquo;s world at this point.
 So the question is more how well this episode continues the series, than how it might stand alone.
-In short... it’s strange.
-But then, the majority of it is set inside a giant manatee’s stomach.
+In short... it%26rsquo;s strange.
+But then, the majority of it is set inside a giant manatee%26rsquo;s stomach.

-Taken as a straight adventure, this isn’t the best episode of the series, with the limited location making it feel both shorter and easier than it is.
-The lack of space means that there’s much more of an emphasis on gimmick puzzles, ranging from a genuinely good one involving a bodyswapping voodoo locket, to a frankly painful one about making scary pirate faces.
-Mostly, they’re fine, but not great.
+Taken as a straight adventure, this isn%26rsquo;t the best episode of the series, with the limited location making it feel both shorter and easier than it is.
+The lack of space means that there%26rsquo;s much more of an emphasis on gimmick puzzles, ranging from a genuinely good one involving a bodyswapping voodoo locket, to a frankly painful one about making scary pirate faces.
+Mostly, they%26rsquo;re fine, but not great.

 As a continuation of the story, however, the episode works well.
 Much of it revolves around Guybrush and his sexy pirate-hunting fangirl Morgan LeFlay, and her realization that the hero whose picture she keeps in her corset might not be the murderous badass she thinks.
-While predictable, their growing relationship is a great example of Telltale’s increasing knack for expanding the episodic concept into a growing plotline, not just a monthly wacky premise full of one-liners.
-This definitely isn’t their strongest adventure, but it’s part of their strongest series – a journey that’s so far been much more enjoyable than the sum of its parts.
+While predictable, their growing relationship is a great example of Telltale%26rsquo;s increasing knack for expanding the episodic concept into a growing plotline, not just a monthly wacky premise full of one-liners.
+This definitely isn%26rsquo;t their strongest adventure, but it%26rsquo;s part of their strongest series %26ndash; a journey that%26rsquo;s so far been much more enjoyable than the sum of its parts.

 Dec 14, 2009